Here in Nebraska, IT and other technical sectors are facing a shortage of qualified talent.

 Who are the sponsor organizations?

 Sponsors provide their participants with a software development position upon the successful completion of the program.
-Some organizations will be sponsoring individuals already working for them.
-Others will be sponsoring individuals not currently working for them.
-In this case, sponsor organizations and participants will be paired as part of the application and selection process.
+Some organizations may sponsor individuals already working for them.
+Others will be sponsoring individuals outside of their organization.
+In this case, organizations and participants will be paired as part of the application and selection process.

 Who are the participants?

 Participants are individuals sponsored by companies to be in the Integrated Pipeline Program.
 Some participants currently work in the company sponsoring them and are being retrained as software developers.
 Other participants do not currently work in the company sponsoring them and will be hired as software developers by that company upon completion of the program.
 These individuals will be paired with a sponsor company at the end of the application and selection process.

 We have the goal of a 100% success rate.
 Therefore, candidates must be committed and motivated to completing the program and pursuing a software development career at their sponsor organization.
 Candidates must demonstrate they are problem solvers with the confidence, perseverance, creativity, independent learning ability, and teamwork/communication skills to do so effectively.
 Prior education/training/experience demonstrating problem-solving/reasoning abilities is a plus.
 Programming experience is not a requirement.

 What is the application and selection process to be a participant?